 Exclusive.
 Erik Prince was building a weapon of mass disinformation intended to attack Iran over social media in 2015.
-His former business partner believes he deployed the WMD on the U.S. instead.
-Zev Shalev searches for the invisible weapon and wonders if it’s still operational today?
+His former business partner believes he deployed the WMD targeting the U.S. instead.
+Zev Shalev searches for the invisible weapon and wonders if it’s still operational today.

-There is of course no comparison between Twitter and an actual physical war but that doesn’t mean the stakes are not the same.
+There is no comparison between Twitter and actual physical war, but that doesn’t mean the stakes are not the same.
 In fact, as we’ve been discovering, the consequences of an information war may be far greater than conventional warfare.

 I began writing this blog a month after Donald Trump was elected president in November 2016.
 I’d been on Twitter since 2009 but only casually.
-People began showing up in ever-growing numbers after the election searching for answers, and they found each other.
+People began appearing in ever-growing numbers after the election searching for answers, and they found each other.

 Something else had slipped unnoticed into Twitter at around the same time.
 A formidable stealth weapon of mass disinformation.

-No-one knows what this WMD looks like, what makes it so powerful and where it’s based.
+No one knows what this WMD looks like, what makes it so powerful, and where it’s based.
 But the weapon’s ability to project messages and ideology across social media with such volume and presence is inexplicable.
 No matter how definitively the volunteer squadron of social media researchers and journalists proved something, the other side could swamp it with a counter-narrative.
-It’s almost like they had a perception-shifting machine pointed directly at us, which turned whatever we proved into a dull, far away and voice.
+It’s almost like they had a perception-shifting machine pointed directly at us, which turned whatever we proved into a dull, far-away voice.

-As in the Wizard of OZ, it’s hard to see the wizard hiding behind the curtain, but if you look carefully enough, you can make out his outline.
-That’s what this story is about, so let’s go see the Wizard.
+In The Wizard of OZ, it’s hard to see the wizard hiding behind the curtain, but if you look carefully enough, you can make out his outline.
+That’s what this story is about, so let’s go see The Wizard.

 A WAR BY ANY OTHER NAME…

 Once Trump was elected, many of us assumed the volume and ferocity of the social media attacks would die down, but the exact opposite happened,